 Zarrow Regional Library History

-In May, 1999, a tornado took the roof off of the south part of the meeting room, though damage to the rest of the building was minimal.
-The new roof, exterior repairs and painting gave the building a new look, and paved the way toward a more expansive renovation.
+A tornado damaged West Regional Library in May 1999, taking off the meeting room roof though damage to the rest of the building was minimal.
+The new roof, exterior repairs, and painting gave the library a fresh look and paved the way for a future renovation.

-In 2003, the building underwent an expansion and renovation to add 5,000 sq. ft. for a larger library service area and a Teen Center.
-Designed by Dewberry, the refurbished facility opened in October 2004.
-At this time, the building was renamed the Henry Zarrow Regional Library, in recognition of a very special gentleman and supporter of the library.
-The clever bison statue in front of the building is called “Mr. Henry the Reading Buff,” also in honor of Mr. Zarrow.
-In 2005, another sculpture, “Storytime for Two,” was installed.
-Designed by local artist Rosalind Cook, it was donated by the Zarrow family in remembrance of Mr. Zarrow's late wife, Anne.
+In 2003, the library underwent a renovation and expansion, adding 5,000 sq ft for a larger library service area and a Teen Center.
+Designed by Dewberry, the remodeled library opened in October 2004 as the Henry Zarrow Regional Library in recognition of a very special gentleman and dedicated supporter of the Tulsa City-County Library.
+The bison statue in front of the library is named "Mr. Henry the Reading Buff" in honor of Mr. Zarrow.
+In 2005, the Zarrow family donated "Storytime for Two," a bronze sculpture by local artist Rosalind Cook, in remembrance of Mr. Zarrow's late wife, Anne.

-In 2013, Zarrow Regional Library welcomed the American Indian Resource Center collection and Coordinator Teresa Runnels: http://guides.tulsalibrary.org/airc/
+In 2013, Zarrow Regional Library welcomed the American Indian Resource Center and Coordinator Teresa Runnels: https://www.tulsalibrary.org/research/american-indian-resource-center.

 Red Fork Library Managers

 Mae Swafford 1951-1972